Promoting Partnerships: CNR Talks Chile Collaboration at ExpoNaval 2022

-Chief of Naval Research Rear Adm.
-Lorin Selby gives a keynote address during the recent ExpoNaval 2022 in Valparaiso, Chile.
-Selby spoke about the importance of increasing and strengthening collaboration with the Chilean navy and scientific community.
+ARLINGTON, Va.—While giving his keynote address at the recent ExpoNaval 2022 in Valparaiso, Chile, Chief of Naval Research (CNR) Rear Adm.
+Lorin Selby focused on a simple yet important theme — increasing and strengthening collaboration with the Chilean navy and scientific community.

+“The Office of Naval Research [ONR] and ONR Global are looking for solutions to a variety of naval-relevant challenges,” said Selby, “including quantum computing, artificial intelligence and robotics, to name a few.
+Critical to this mission is our relationship with the Chilean government, navy and scientific community, which enables us to work with talented, world-class researchers and academic and industry partners.”

 ExpoNaval is an international exhibition held every two years that serves as a meeting point between Latin American navies and exhibitors from the global defense industry, shipyards, maritime technology, security and telecommunications, among others.